 Melissa Balestri is a Specifier and Associate at ZGF Architects in Seattle.
 She is the Vice President and Education Chair of the Puget Sound Chapter of the Construction Specifications Institute, and is on the 2018-2019 ballot as President-Elect.
 She is also one of three co-founders of the Healthy Materials Collaborative, and was a member of AIA Seattle’s Materials Matter Advisory Committee.
 Melissa is a Licensed Architect, Certified Construction Specifier and Construction Documents Technologist, and holds two Bachelor’s degrees and a Master of Architecture.
 She has presented to the Opal Group SpArc Conference, AIA Seattle’s Materials Matter series, Women in Design Leadership (WilDLife), the Cascadia East Side Collaborative, the Cascadia Seattle Collaborative, the Healthy Materials Collaborative, and the Puget Sound Chapter of the Construction Specifications Institute.

-Breeze Glazer is a Principal and cofounder of lightstep, an interdisciplinary high-performance design consultancy providing services to design firms and facility owners to improve the performance of buildings.
-Prior to founding lightstep he held various leadership in sustainability positions for 10 years at Perkins+Will.
-Recognized for his expertise in sustainable and high performance design, Breeze's experience includes notable projects like the LEED Platinum, Lucile Packard Children's Hospital Stanford and the Unilever North American Headquarters.
+Breeze Glazer is a Principal and cofounder of LEAP/STEP, an interdisciplinary high-performance design consultancy providing services to design firms and facility owners to improve the performance of buildings.
+Prior to founding LEAP/STEP, he held various sustainability leadership positions for 10 years at Perkins+Will.
+Breeze researches material health and toxicity, alternative energy systems, and climate change mitigation, often in collaboration with academic institutions and non-profit organizations.
+He currently teaches graduate level classes in applied design research and sustainability.